-(BPT) – Want to sell your property quickly?
+Want to sell your property quickly?
 Looking for your dream house?
 Are you hoping to get the best deal possible during the complex process of buying or selling a home?
 With so much money – and often, emotion – at stake, going it alone is generally not the best way to reach your goals.
 The secret for getting exactly what you want: Work with a savvy real estate agent.
+We’ll help you with the five questions to ask before hiring a real estate agent.

 A qualified real estate agent will streamline the process, help you save money and serve as a liaison with your best interests in mind.
 But how do you find the right real estate agent?
 Hundreds or even thousands of real estate professionals may work in your area, but finding the best one for your unique situation doesn’t have to be time-consuming.

-Remember, you’re hiring this individual for his or her expertise and services.
+Remember, you’re hiring a real estate agent for his or her expertise and services.
 Your agent will get a designated percentage of the sale of the house.
 Depending on negotiations, this cost may be covered by the seller, buyer or split by both.
 You want someone who will work hard for you, but also someone you are comfortable with because you may be spending a lot of time together.

 To find the best real estate agent for you, ask these five critical questions: